 Abstract: As modern processors are becoming increasingly complex, fast and accurate performance prediction is crucial during the early phases of hardware and software co-development.
 To accurately and efficiently predict the performance of a given software workload is, however, a challenging problem.
 Traditional cycle-accurate simulation is often too slow, while analytical models are not sufficiently accurate or still require target-specific execution statistics that may be slow or difficult to obtain.
 In this paper, we propose a novel learning-based approach for synthesizing analytical models that can accurately predict the performance of a workload on a target platform from various performance statistics obtained directly on a host platform using built-in hardware counters.
 Our learning approach relies on a one-time training phase using a cycle-accurate reference of the chosen target processor.
 We train our models on over 15,000 program instances from the ACM-ICPC programming contest database, and demonstrate the prediction accuracy on standard benchmark suites.
 Result show that our approach achieves on average more than 90% accuracy at 160× the speed compared to a cycle-accurate reference simulation.

-- Learning-based Analytical Cross-Platform Performance Prediction (pdf)
+- Learning-based Analytical Cross-Platform Performance Prediction (pdf, software)

 X. Zheng, P. Ravikumar, L. John, A. Gerstlauer.